justincalleja/justincalleja.github.io/source/_posts/to-mock-a-mongoose.md

 # What have we got here?

-First off, install mocha globally if you don't already have it: `npm i -g mocha`.
-Then run `mocha` and see some green (no not money... probably something you can trust more these days - a passing test).
+First off, install mocha globally if you don't already have it: `npm i -g mocha` and run `mocha`.

 Open up *model/db.js*.
 This is where we're establishing our db connection (and registering some event handlers).
 The connection will actually be mocked out in our *test/test.js*.
 That's pretty useful.
 Now we don't need MongoDB to be running to make some assertions on our code, code that would normally be interacting with the database.